sal55/pcl/README.md

 There are some use-cases for textual IL (for example when the host runs on one machine and the PCL is consumed on other).
 But that can be added on as another front-end language.

-PCL is not a new product, but previous versions were closely integrated into a compiler, and tended to be 64-bit oriented with most narrow integer values promototed to.
+PCL is not a new product, but previous versions were closely integrated into a compiler, and tended to be 64-bit-oriented with most narrow integer values promoted to 64 bits.
 This new version is more general and exactly the same library can be used for different languages and compilers.

 ### Availability